pittsburghmodular/NullVentana/README.md

 ## 5. VIDEO

 A video file and/or a live camera can be drawn beneath the shapes.
-Both pass through invert, comic ink, fidelity, filters, RGB split, glitch, blur, trails and feedback like everything else.
+Both pass through invert, comic ink, fidelity, RGB split, glitch, points, paint brush, blur, trails, feedback and the display filter like everything else.

 **Video file**
 - **LOAD VIDEO** — choose a local file (anything the browser can play: MP4, WebM, MOV…).
 It starts playing immediately, muted.